Verywell Health on MSN

 Lumbar spine anatomy and function

-Medically reviewed by Jennifer Steinhoff, MD Key Takeaways The lumbar spine includes five vertebrae that help with mobility ...
+Medically reviewed by Jennifer Steinhoff, MD Key Takeaways The lumbar spine includes five vertebrae that help with mobility and stability.Lumbar vertebrae are larger because they carry the load from ...

 The obturator nerve is a large, multibranched nerve that travels through your pelvis to your inner thigh.
 This nerve helps you feel sensations like temperature and pain in your lower limbs.
 It also ...